|Index to this page|

 The ability of dsRNA to suppress the expression of a gene corresponding to its own sequence is called RNA interference (RNAi).
 It is also called post-transcriptional gene silencing or PTGS.

 The only RNA molecules normally found in the cytoplasm of a cell are molecules of single-stranded RNA.
-If the cell finds molecules of double-stranded RNA (dsRNA), it uses an enzyme called Dicer to cut them into fragments containing ~21 base pairs (~2 turns of a double helix).
+If the cell finds molecules of double-stranded RNA (dsRNA), it uses an enzyme called Dicer to cut them into small fragments.
+In plants 3 lengths are formed:

-The two strands of each fragment then separate — releasing the antisense strand.
-With the aid of a protein, it binds to a complementary sense sequence on a molecule of mRNA.
-If the base-pairing is exact, the mRNA is destroyed.
+In each case, the two strands of each fragment separate — releasing the antisense strand.
+With the aid of a protein, both 21-nt and 22-nt molecules bind to a complementary sense sequence on a molecule of mRNA.
+If the base-pairing is exact, the mRNA is destroyed (21-nt) or its translation inhibited (22-nt).
+In all three cases, the result is inhibition of gene expression.

 Because of their action, these fragments of RNA have been named "small (or short) interfering RNA" (siRNA).